wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 No operations are possible with a Vault that is sealed.

-Unsealing is the process of constructing the <strong>master key</strong> needed to read the decryption key used to decrypt the data.
+Unsealing is the process of constructing the <strong>master key</strong> needed to read encryption key to encrypt data and decryption key used to decrypt data.

+PROTIP: Decryption keys are stored with data, in a form encrypted by a master key.

-[3:36] Vault splits the master key into 5 to 10 chars for that many different trustsed people to see a different portion.
+[3:36] Vault splits the master key into 5 to 10 chars for that many different trusted people to see a different portion.
 This is so that all those same people would provide their portion when the master is needed again.
-CAUTION: The master key should not be stored anywhere.
+CAUTION: The master key should not be stored anywhere but in memory.

 Alternately, sealing can be done by auto-unseal by using a cloud key from Azure Key Vault, <a target="_blank" href="https://vaultproject.io/docs/configuration/seal/azurekeyvault.html">such as this example stanza</a>: